 As that day and the following days wore on, I had quite a few more patients come in mentioning the incident.
 None were obviously traumatized to the point of distress, but it was amazing how many people had very close connections with the incident.
 One person actually was an acquaintance of the victim and her family.
 Another’s son and husband were shopping in that small downtown just two blocks from the shooting.
 Another woman lived two blocks away and had been worried about the safety of the children in her daycare.
 One person knew a police officer who responded and was concerned about his emotional health.

 And these are just the people that happened to mention this incident in therapy in just one person’s practice.

-While counting up the statistics of gun deaths is important, let us not lose sight of the fact that far-reaching psychological damage from these violent incidents ripples out to affect perhaps thousands of people for each incident.
+While counting up the statistics of gun deaths is important, let us not lose sight of the fact that far-reaching psychological damage from these violent incidents ripples out to affect perhaps thousands or even millions of people for each incident.

 The chronic fear provoked by living in a violent society with easy access to deadly weapons must be considered when we look at the compete psychosocial situation that can affect mental health.